Atomic-Intelligence/Peptide-synthesis/README.md

    git clone https://github.com/Atomic-Intelligence/Peptide-synthesis.git
    cd Peptide-synthesis
    ```
+2. Set up a dataset containing peptide and clinical data.
+The `resources` directory contains an example of a valid dataset on which the pipeline can be run.
-2. Set up the configuration file `configuration.yaml` to fit your experiment.
+3. Set up the configuration file `configuration.yaml` to fit your experiment.
 This is an example configuration for reproducing our research.
    ```yaml
    initial_data_handling:
       inital_data_merging: True  #  True if merging of multiple Excel sheets is needed